chrismaltby/gb-studio-docs/docs/assets/backgrounds.md

 [Piskel](/assets/swatches/gb-studio-piskel-background-palette.gpl)

 Colors that are not one of the above hex codes will be matched to the nearest color.
 Unlike sprites, the color `#65ff00` can not be used in backgrounds.

+When assigning background color palettes for a scene, these colors map from Darkest to Lightest in the palette.

 ### Automatic Palettes